The Short Story

 The Long Read

-KaeLyn is the Vice President, Organizational Advancement at UltraViolet, a community of more than one million people that drives feminist cultural and political change through people power and strategic advocacy.
+KaeLyn is the Vice President of Organizational Advancement at UltraViolet, a community of more than one million people that drives feminist cultural and political change through people power and strategic advocacy.
+As a core part of the small, nimble executive team, she’s a true organizational effectiveness generalist and “Jill of many trades” overseeing operations, people culture, finance, and development.
+Every day is a little different, and a lot of fun!
 Previously, she was the Executive Director of Bitch Media, an independent nonprofit feminist media organization best known for the essential Bitch Magazine.

 She’s a freelance writer and author whose first book, Girls Resist!: A Guide to Activist, Leadership, and Starting a Revolution (Quirk Books), a YA activism handbook was released in August 2018.
 She’s a contributing writer for the popular queer online publication, Autostraddle, where she formerly authored biweekly columns on community organizing and queer parenting and writes other various content about queer politics, life, and culture.
 Her writing has been featured across the internet.
 In 2017, KaeLyn was featured in Her Voice Carries, a public mural art project about women lifting up other women and in an Emmy-nominated documentary film by the same name.

-KaeLyn has over fifteen years of nonprofit campaign experience ranging from local grassroots movements to leading the field work of large statewide issue coalitions.
-KaeLyn spent eight years working for the New York Civil Liberties Union (NYCLU), the New York affiliate of the American Civil Liberties Union (ACLU), managing regional offices across the state as the Assistant Advocacy Director for Chapters for two years and directing a regional office as Genesee Valley Chapter Director for six years.
+KaeLyn has two decades of nonprofit advocacy and leadership experience.
+Ranging from hyper-local grassroots campaigns to leading the field work of large statewide issue coalitions to organizing retreats and leading strategic planning.
+KaeLyn spent eight years working for the New York Civil Liberties Union (NYCLU), the New York affiliate of the American Civil Liberties Union (ACLU), managing regional offices across the state as the Assistant Advocacy Director for Chapters and, before that, directing a regional office as Genesee Valley Chapter Director.
 KaeLyn was the community affairs coordinator at Planned Parenthood of Central and Western New York.
 Through her campaign work, KaeLyn has led or co-led work on a wide range of issues including reproductive rights, voting rights, police reform, immigrant rights, transgender rights, marriage equality, gender equity, and more.

 KaeLyn is a professional speaker on intersectionality, activism and organizing, and LGBTQ issues.
 She presents workshops in high schools, public libraries, bookstores, and college campuses to groups as small as four and as large as 4,000.
 From 2011-2015, she traveled to colleges and universities across the United States as a sexuality educator with Sex Discussed Here, co-presenting funny, smart, honest lectures and programs about sexual health and responsible intimacy, safer sex, LGBTQI+ issues and much more.
 (Yes, it was really fun!)
 She teaches women and gender studies courses about LGBTQ+ cultures and histories at local colleges in the greater Rochester area.